 DECs stand to benefit from regulatory alignment and cooperation across the region and beyond.
 They can actively engage with the government so that negotiated provisions of the DEAs are feasible and encourage growth for all stakeholders.
 DECs can also partner with businesses and institutions in the region to promote a seamless implementation of DEAs, e.g in the areas of cross border payments.

 This article is part of a series which covers national-level priorities of SEA-6 economies for digital economy development.
 As part of the “Tech for Good” study, the Tech For Good Institute also conducted roundtable discussions with policymakers, regulators, industry, and the academia in SEA-6.
-Summary and key recommendations of the roundtable discussions will be shared at a later stage.
+Summary and key recommendations of Singapore’s roundtable discussions can be found here.

 Southeast Asia-6 markets refers to the six biggest economies in the region, namely Indonesia, Malaysia, the Philippines, Singapore, Thailand and Vietnam